d-krupke/cpsat-primer/README.md

   included in the knapsack are returned if an optimal or feasible solution is found.

-This approach allows quick development and testing of solutions for uncomplicated problems.

 ### Custom Data Classes for Instances, Configurations, and Solutions

 Incorporating serializable data classes for managing instances, configurations,